conflucedd/NJUPT_WLAN_autoLogin/README.md

 MAY HAVE OTHER DANGEROUS BUGS.

 # GUIDE
-Install python and add it to path, then run "pip install requests".
+Install python and add it to path, then run "pip install requests" in command-line tools.

 View the source code for your operating system and made necessary changes.